rtharayil/certify-me.github.io/_awards/2021/ExemplaryLeadership.md

 title: Exemplary Leadership Awards 2021

-description: A platform to honor the top 1% of Exemplary Leaders who has lead ordinary people in accomplishing extraordinary outcomes.
+description: A platform to honor the top 1% of Exemplary Leaders who has led ordinary people in accomplishing extraordinary outcomes.

 logo : /img/awards/awardlogoLeader.png